MagnusSchlamovitz/DRLND-Continuous-Control/Report.md

 ## Rewards

-Based on the plot below, the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of about +35.
-The required performance of +30 is achieved after 80 episodes.
+Based on the plot below, the agent is able to get an average reward (over 100 episodes, and over all 20 agents) of about +35.
+The required performance of +30 is achieved after 75 episodes.

 ![Score History](./images/score_history.PNG)

-The training was performed for 200 episodes and took 65 minutes.
-The "bottlneck" of the computations seems to be the sampling from the `ReplayBuffer`.
+The training was performed for 200 episodes.
 Increase of the `BATCH_SIZE` improved the learning per episode but increased significantly the processing time per episode.
 As the cumulative effect was slower learning the initial `BATCH_SIZE = 128` was preserved.

-## Ideas for future ork
+## Ideas for future work

 The agent's performance could be further improved by using standard techniques for better neural network training:
  - continue the training with reduced learning rates `LR_ACTOR` and `LR_CRITIC`
  - increase the `BATCH_SIZE` by two orders of magnitude (very slow at the current implementation)
  - add dropout layers or other forms of regularization in the model;
  - try more layers or more activations per layer

-In addition completely different deep reinforced learning algorithms applicable for continuous control tasks can be explored (e.g. see [3])